-- Improvement of clinical symptoms of PHI, when present, especially severe general symptoms and/or nerurological disease - Demonstrated benefits of early therapy: - virological: decrease of the HIV-VL set-point and size of the viral reservoir; reduction of viral genetic evolution - immunological: decrease of immune activation and inflammation; preservation of immune function and integrity of lymphoid tissue; possibly neurological and gut protection; possibly enhancement of post-treatment control and response to future eradication strategies - Usually short interval between identification of PHI and a CD4 count < 500 cells/ul. - Potential benefits of treatment for the community: reduced risk of transmission.
-Most infections are transmitted by persons who are unaware of their HIV status.
-Since PrEP will increase the early diagnosis, it will be very important in order to decrease transmission to treat these persons as soon as possible - Reduced anxiety and facilitated disclosure to contacts The PLWH should be counselled on indications and benefits of starting treatment as soon as possible, despite absence of demonstrated improved long-term clinical benefits^(v) - Once treatment is started, it should be continued.
+- Improvement of clinical symptoms of PHI, when present, especially severe general symptoms and/or nerurological disease - Benefits of early therapy: - virological: decrease of the HIV-VL set-point and size of the viral reservoir; reduction of viral genetic evolution - immunological: decrease of immune activation and inflammation; preservation of immune function and integrity of lymphoid tissue; possibly neurological and gut protection; possibly enhancement of post-treatment control and response to future eradication strategies - Usually short interval between identification of PHI and a CD4 count < 500 cells/ul. - Potential benefits of treatment for the community: reduced risk of transmission.
+Most infections are transmitted by persons who are unaware of their HIV status - Reduced anxiety and facilitated disclosure to contacts The PLWH should be counselled on indications and benefits of starting treatment as soon as possible, despite absence of demonstrated improved long-term clinical benefits(v) - Once treatment is started, it should be continued.
 A subsequent interruption is not recommended